 2. How much water affects the intensity of crop photosynthesis.

-4, water supply the need for crop transpiration, and transpiration is regulating the body temperature of the crop, or plant roots absorb moisture and nutrients from the soil one of the power, but also plays a balanced role in the whole physiological process of the crop.
+4. Water supply the need for crop transpiration, and transpiration is regulating the body temperature of the crop, or plant roots absorb moisture and nutrients from the soil one of the power.

-5, moisture is one of the main factors of plant composition.
+5. Moisture is one of the main factors of plant composition.
 According to the determination, the water content of the general plants is 75-90% of the fresh weight, and even the aquatic plants are as high as 98%.
-Adequate moisture can maintain the tension of the crop cell tissue, make the plant stems and leaves straight, and ensure that the plant has a considerable surface for photosynthesis.

 ● Dry hot wind